-If you were making changes to the WordPress site theme and the admin bar (also known as a toolbar) on a live site disappeared, you are not alone.
+If you were making changes to the WordPress site theme and the admin bar (also known as a toolbar) suddenly disappeared, you are not alone.
 This happened to me too.
-I noticed that the admin bar at the top of the page was missing on the front end after making some updates on my theme.
+I noticed that the admin bar at the top of the page was missing on the front-end after making some changes on my theme.
 The admin panel was still accessible through

 /wp-admin/ path and inside the dashboard, the admin bar was not broken.
 In this post I will show you why this happens and how to bring it back.

 This is how that admin bar appeared on my site.
 It completely disappeared with empty space in its place.

 Missing Admin Bar at the top of the page

 First, I tried to identify what exactly caused this problem.
 I suspected it had to do with my recent template modifications so I temporarily switched to different theme to see what happens.
 And sure thing the admin bar was not blank and worked perfectly on that template.
 It turns out, there are quite a few causes of this issue.

 Admin bar / Toolbar is disabled for the user

 Let's tackle the easiest one first.
 One possibility is that the admin bar is turned off in your user profile.

 Go to Dashboard > Users > Your Profile and under Toolbar option, "Show Toolbar when viewing site" should be checked as shown below:

 If the Toolbar is selected, then it is most likely that the culprit is located in the template files.
 The following solutions will require template modification by going to Dashboard > Appearance > Editor.